betterscientificsoftware/bssw.io/Articles/Blog/2023-03-08-productivity-practices-and-tools.md

 The last key part of this trio of practices is time tracking.
 That is, keeping track of what you _actually_ spend your time doing.
 The more frequently you switch tasks and/or are subjected to interruptions, the more challenging time tracking can be.
-A simple practice uses tally marks for each quarter hour (15 minutes) next to task names/ids.
+A simple practice, with minimal error, uses tally marks for each quarter hour (15 minutes) next to task names/ids.

 For example, suppose you plan to spend 4 hours on task A in the morning and 4 hours on task B in the afternoon.
 Midway through your morning, a collaborator asks you to quickly review an abstract and bio before it is submitted.